pandas-dev/pandas/doc/source/user_guide/groupby.rst

 ``rolling()`` as methods on groupbys.

-The example below will apply the ``rolling()`` method on the samples of the column B based on the groups of column A.
+The example below will apply the ``rolling()`` method on the samples of the column B, based on the groups of column A.

 .. ipython:: python